aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

   The API equivalent `⎕SE.Tatin.Update 0` however was introduced in 0.78.0.

-* Although Tatin is updated on disk, the workspace from which the command was executed is not for technical reasons --- start a new instance of Dyalog in order to get the latest version
+* Although Tatin is updated on disk, the workspace from which the command was executed is not for technical reasons --- start a new instance of Dyalog to get the latest version